drd13/emulchem/README.rst

-A statistical emulator built using neural networks of the UCLCHEM and RADEX astronomical codes
+A statistical emulator built using neural networks of the UCLCHEM and RADEX astronomical codes.
+More detail can be found in the associated paper (put paper).
+If you end up using this code in published work, you can cite it as follows: put citation method

 * Free software: MIT license
 * Documentation: https://emulchem.readthedocs.io.